 Get help from nonprofits and charities

 Financial help from a nonprofit is essentially a no-strings-attached gift that you don’t have to pay back.
 And because it’s free money, competition for it can be steep.
-You’ll need to show that you qualify.
-Depending on the program, the funds may be reserved for populations such as people who have disabilities or are sick, elderly or out of work.
+You’ll need to show that you qualify, and it may take some time for any money or assistance to arrive.
+Depending on the program, the funds may also be reserved for populations such as people who have disabilities or are sick, elderly or out of work.

 Reduce your medical bills